Thin-Equation/REALM/Readme.md

 # REALM - A Novel Reward Model

-This repository provides a production-ready implementation of a combined reward model that leverages both infly/INF-ORM-Llama3.1-70B for reward scoring and Google's Gemini embeddings for semantic similarity.
+This repository provides a production-ready implementation of a combined reward model that leverages both NVIDIA NIM Llama 3.1 Nemotron 70B Reward model and Lajavaness embeddings for semantic similarity.
 The combined model can be used for Reinforcement Learning from Human Feedback (RLHF) to fine-tune large language models using techniques like PPO and DPO.

 Architecture Overview

 ## Features

-- 🔍 Combined reward signal using infly/INF-ORM-Llama3.1-70B and Gemini embeddings
+- 🔍 Combined reward signal using NVIDIA NIM Llama 3.1 Nemotron 70B Reward model and Lajavaness embeddings
 - 🧠 Linear neural network trained on the Stanford Human Preferences (SHP) dataset
-- 🚀 Optimized for memory efficiency with support for 4-bit and 8-bit quantization
+- 🚀 Optimized for memory efficiency with streamlined API interactions
 - 📊 Robust caching, logging, and error handling for production deployment
 - 🔄 Ready-to-use implementations for PPO and DPO fine-tuning
 - 🐳 Docker support for reproducible deployment
+- 📊 Evaluation framework for comparing reward model performance on TruthfulQA

 ## Installation